wendyverdonk93/docs/content/payment-methods/prepaid-cards/gift-cards/about.md

 Gift cards are pre-loaded with a specific amount of credit that customers can use to make online or POS payments.
 Customers can use gift cards to pay for a transaction in full or in part, and make up the rest with another payment method.

-MultiSafepay does **not** process or collect funds for gift card payments.
-They are processed by the card issuer, which settles the funds directly in your business bank account.

 Gift cards can be open-loop (redeemable at multiple merchants) or closed-loop (redeemable at one specific merchant).
 For more information, see [About open-loop and closed-loop gift cards](/payment-methods/prepaid-cards/gift-cards/user-guide/about-open-closed-loop/).

 In addition to accepting established gift card issuers, you can also [create your own custom gift card](/payment-methods/prepaid-cards/gift-cards/user-guide/creating-custom-gift-cards/).